yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 >
 {: .agenda}

-# Let's Get the Data!
+# Get the Data!

 ## Overview of the Data

-Our data was extracted from the publication titled _"Elevated Calprotectin and Abnormal Myeloid Cell Subsets Discriminate Severe from Mild COVID-19"_ ({% cite Silvin2020 %}).
-This dataset was chosen because it was utilized by the developers of the `decoupler` tool for pseudobulk aggregate analysis ({% cite decoupler-pseudobulk %}).
+The dataset used in this tutorial is an `AnnData` object containing a subset of single-cell RNA-seq data, specifically including non-classical monocytes (NCMs) and plasmacytoid dendritic cells (pDCs) from bone marrow and peripheral blood samples.
+This subset was selected to illustrate differential gene expression between two immune cell types across two biologically distinct tissues.

+In this tutorial, we will focus on these two cell populations and explore how their expression profiles differ between bone marrow and blood using pseudobulk analysis.

+Pseudobulk analysis is an advanced approach in single-cell data analysis.
+It involves aggregating single-cell expression data by group (e.g., by cell type and condition) to perform bulk-style analyses while preserving single-cell resolution through metadata.

-Pseudobulk analysis is an advanced method in single-cell data analysis.
-For this tutorial, we assume familiarity with common single-cell data formats, such as AnnData or Seurat objects, and experience analysing single-cell data, including clustering and annotating cell types.
+For this tutorial, we assume familiarity with standard single-cell data formats, such as `AnnData` or `Seurat` objects, and prior experience with single-cell workflows, particularly clustering and cell type annotation.
+We will use the `decoupler` tool to perform the pseudobulk aggregation and downstream differential analysis {% cite decoupler-pseudobulk %}.

-If you're new to these concepts, we recommend exploring our other tutorials before performing pseudobulk analysis:
+If you're new to these concepts, we recommend exploring the following tutorials before performing pseudobulk analysis:

-- [Clustering 3K PBMCs with Scanpy]({% link topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.md %}): Learn how to cluster and annotate cells in Galaxy using our single-cell tools.
+- [Clustering 3K PBMCs with Scanpy]({% link topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.md %}): Learn how to perform clustering and cell type annotation using Galaxy's single-cell tools.
+- [Clustering 3K PBMCs with Seurat]({% link topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md %}): Explore an alternative approach to clustering and annotation using Seurat within Galaxy.
-- [Combining single cell datasets after pre-processing]({% link topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.md %}): Understand how to combine multiple datasets into one AnnData object and add metadata from single-cell experiments.
+- [Combining single-cell datasets after pre-processing]({% link topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.md %}): Learn how to merge multiple single-cell datasets into one AnnData object and enrich it with experimental metadata.

 The data object, which you will import from Zenodo into Galaxy via the provided link, has been preprocessed, analysed, and annotated.
 It includes the following key observation metadata:
-- **cell_type**: The type of cell identified.
+- **annotated**: The assigned cell type.
-- **disease**: Indicates whether the sample is a control or corresponds to a COVID-19 condition.
-- **individual**: The individual donor or sample identifier.
+- **condition**: The experimental condition or sample group.
-- **sex**: The sex of the individual.
+- **batch**: The sample identifier.
+- **tissue**: Indicates the tissue of origin (bone marrow or peripheral blood).

 ## Data Upload